Grand Canyon 1-Day Whitewater Rafting Trip

 A Note About the Helicopter

 If, for your safety, the helicopter is grounded due to weather (wind, rain, severe heat) you will raft down river for an additional two hours to a different take-out point where you will take a bus back to the Hualapai Lodge.
-You will receive a refund for the helicopter portion of your expedition.
+You will receive a refund for the helicopter portion of your expedition and Skywalk if applicable.
 See pricing listed above.

 This trip was amazing!!!!!!